Generated high-country New Mexico river scene representing the Brazos River, not an exact location photo

 Chama River, San Juan River, and Pecos River pages offer better backup options than forcing a bad Brazos day.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Confirm current New Mexico fishing rules and any special-trout-water restrictions before fishing.
 This page is a planning aid, not a substitute for the current NMDGF digest or posted site rules.

-Fishtail Road corridor
+Fishtail Road area

 Use the gauge area and nearby pull-ins for a first look at clarity, current speed, and safe entries.